lucadboer/ignite-shop/README.md

 ## 🧑‍💻 Applications

 - React Hooks
+- Context API
+- Ambient Variables hosted in the Vercel
 - Immutability
-- React Router Dom
-- React Hook Form
 - Props
 - Components
+- SSG and SSR
+- Next Routes
 - API Consumption

 ## How to use?